fear-LTA-retirement

 Suppose your pension eventually exceeds the LTA.
 Then some of the later funding of your pension could, with hindsight, be considered over-funding.
 Let’s take an example of £1,000 over-funding.
 Assuming total pension growth since funding was 50%, the £1,000 will have grown to £1,500.
 Assuming this is converted into an income stream, it will first be subject to a 25% tax charge of £375, and the remaining £1,125 will be gradually paid out, subject to your marginal income tax rate.
 Had the £1,500 not been in excess of the LTA, there would have been no 25% tax charge, and 25% of the £1,500 would have been available as a tax-free lump sum, again leaving £1,125 to be paid as taxable income.

 In other words, by potentially over-funding your pension, you risk losing 25% of what you put in.
 But had you not done so, you would have missed out on tax relief at your marginal rate.
 If your marginal rate was less than 25%, then you’d be worse off if you eventually exceeded the LTA.
 But if your marginal rate was more you’d always be better off.
-So it appears to make sense to fund your pension plan to the maximum if you’re a higher rate taxpayer, even if that risks eventually exceeding the LTA.
+This means that for higher‑rate taxpayers, maximising pension contributions can still result in favourable tax treatment, even if the LTA is eventually exceeded.

 Should you try to avoid the LTA?